tongzhouxu/mashpit/paper/paper.md

 Where $d(g_i,g_j)$ is the distance between two genomes.
 By default, Mashpit will download the latest SNP cluster for specified species and uses a kmer size of 31 and kmer number of 1000 for sketching the genomes.

 To evaluate the performance of Mashpit, we tested Mashpit on a server that runs Ubuntu 20.04.2 with an Intel Xeon CPU E5-2697 v4 2.30GHz and 256GB RAM.
-The elapsed time of building a database and running a query was calculated for four of the major foodborne pathogens: _Salmonella_, _Listeria_, _E. coli_, and _Campylobactor_.
+The elapsed time of building a database and running a query was calculated for four of the major foodborne pathogens: _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_.

 With the database and its metadata complete, a user could perform a query.